-Next, you'll want to shut down your MySQL daemon and stop it from starting at boot:# service mysqld stop
+Next, you'll want to shut down your MySQL daemon and stop it from starting at boot:$ sudo systemctl stop mysqld.service

 Next, in order for our SSH tunnel to be established without having to be created manually, we'll be using public key authentication, and in order to do so, we must create the keys for our root account:# ssh-keygen -t rsa

 Hit Enter to save to the default path (/root/.ssh), and hit Enter when it asks for a passphrase (no passphrase): DO NOT ENTER A PASSPHRASE!

 Now we must transfer the public key for the root account to the database server.
 Since the server has been configured to not allow the root account to log in over SSH, you'll have to use your regular user account:# scp /root/.ssh/id_rsa.pub USERACCOUNT@delta.lt.unt.edu:

 While we're still on the host system, we can go ahead and make some changes to phpMyAdmin's configuration file (/etc/phpMyAdmin/config.inc.php).
 Change this line:$cfg['Servers'][$i]['host'] = 'localhost';

 Also, while we're here, we need to change an SELinux boolean so that Apache can connect to the MySQL database over the network:# setsebool -P httpd_can_network_connect_db 1

 We've done all we can do on our host machine, so we'll have to move on to the database server.
 For this course, the first five steps (in red), so do not do these now.

 Install the MySQL server daemon:$ sudo yum install mysql mysql-server